Palmers Brewery Community Fund - a Year in Review

 Keep Bridport Youth and Community Centre Open

 Being home to countless youth and community groups around the area, the centre at Bridport was a hub for so many in the local community.
-With funding cuts and risings costs, they started their Crowdfunder and the generosity of our Dorset town came together in a huge way.
+With funding cuts and risings costs, they started their Crowdfunder.
+The generosity of our Dorset town came together in a huge way.

 Learn more about the Crowdfunder initiative here